docker/docs/docker-hub/builds/advanced.md

 > **Important**
 >
->Use these hooks with caution.The contents of these hook files replace the basic `docker` commands, so you must include a similar build, test or push command in the hook or your automated process does not complete.
+>Use these hooks with caution.
+The contents of these hook files replace the basic `docker` commands, so you must include a similar build, test or push command in the hook or your automated process does not complete.
 {: .important}